Isaac, Gwyn (Gwyneira)

 -

-Dr. Gwyneira Isaac’s primary research goal is to develop interdisciplinary theories and methods that provide greater insight into the cross-cultural dynamics of knowledge diversity.
-In particular, she studies areas where Native American and non-Native knowledge systems intersect.
-Central to this study is her fieldwork and ethnography of a tribal museum in the Pueblo of Zuni, New Mexico where she examined the difficulties faced by Zunis operating between Zuni and Euro-American approaches to knowledge.
-Through the book Mediating Knowledges: Origins of a Museum for the Zuni People (2007), she explores how the Zuni museum reconciled the different approaches to knowledge both within its own constituency and cross-culturally, and consequently, how it took on the role of mediator between internal and external expectations about Zuni history.
+My research looks at intersections between different knowledge systems (either culturally or disciplinarily distinct) with the goal of developing interdisciplinary theories and methods that provide insight into the cross-cultural dynamics of knowledge.
+In particular, I study areas where Native American and non-Native knowledges intersect.
+Central to this is my fieldwork and ethnography of a tribal museum in the Pueblo of Zuni, New Mexico, where I look at challenges faced by Zunis operating between Zuni and Euro-American approaches to the transmission and use of knowledge.
+Through the book Mediating Knowledges: Origins of a Museum for the Zuni People (2007), I explore how the Zuni museum reconciled these differences, both within its own constituency and cross-culturally, and consequently, how it took on the role of mediator between internal and external expectations about Zuni history.

 Public Biography